Microsoft · MB-800

 The MB-800 is the primary associate-level certification for Business Central and has no direct competitor certification among other ERP vendors at the same scope.
 It serves as a foundation for advancing to senior consulting roles, solution architect positions, or specializations in areas like manufacturing (premium license features), e-commerce integration, or Power Platform-driven customizations.
 Microsoft reports that certified professionals can see salary increases of 15–30% compared to uncertified peers, and the credential is frequently listed as a hiring requirement or strong preference by Microsoft partners and independent software vendors building on the Dynamics 365 platform.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1899 questions.

 Explanation